Sinetian/Toolkit/README.md

 # Sinetian's Toolkit
 Languages:[English](https://github.com/Sinetian/Toolkit/blob/main/README.md) [简体中文](https://github.com/Sinetian/Toolkit/blob/main/README_CN.md)
-This is a toolkit written by Sinetian.It was made completely myself, with no "teams" at all!**WARNING:THE PROGRAM IS WRITTEN IN CHINESE!**
+This is a toolkit written by Sinetian.It was made completely myself, with no "teams" at all!
+**WARNING:THE PROGRAM IS WRITTEN IN CHINESE!**
 # What can you do with my code?
-1. Commercial use.
+1. Commercial use(You can sell it).
 2. Modification.
 3. Distribution.
 4. Patent use.
-5. Private use.
+5. Private use(You can use it yourself).
 # What don't my code have?
 1. Liability.
 2. Warranty.